 - Fatigue and Sleep Disorder – if you are feeling constantly exhausted and have problems sleeping, you may have experienced head trauma following an accident.

 If you have any of these symptoms after a bicycle accident, get medical attention as quickly as you can.
-Once you are feeling better, consult with our Bicycle Accident Attorneys in Phoenix and find out how you can file a claim against the person responsible for causing the accident and get compensated for your damages.
+Once you are feeling better, consult with our bicycle accident attorneys in Philadelphia and find out how you can file a claim against the person responsible for causing the accident and get compensated for your damages.